medoviychai/city-directory-POV/README.md

 ### Features that have been implemented:
 - Page containing all cities and their brief description
 - Filtering by indicators
+- Choosing to display a specific number of cities on page
 - Single page for each city with more detailed information
 - Adding individual cities to the table for compare
-- Choosing to display a specific number of cities per page

 <hr>